Reducing the instability of an optical lattice clock using multiple atomic ensembles

-For example, with a state-of-the-art atom-laser coherence time on the order of 600 ms~\cite{Oelker_ClockStability_2019}, a factor of 2 improvement in the coherence time using quadrature Ramsey spectroscopy with 2 ensembles should be fairly straightforward to implement, offering roughly a factor of $\sqrt{2}$ reduction in instability.
-However, given the resulting higher duty-cycle (50~\%), more of the frequency drift of the local oscillator will take place during the Ramsey interrogation time rather than during the dead time, so the 4 ensemble phase estimation scheme employed here would likely be insufficient.
+For example, with state-of-the-art optical cavities that enabled atom-laser coherence time on the order of 600 ms and duty-cycle over 50\%\cite{kessler_SiCavity_2012,Matei_SiCavity_2017,Zhang_SiCavity_2017,Robinson_SiCavity_2019,Kedar_SiCavity_2023}, a factor of 2 improvement in the coherence time using quadrature Ramsey spectroscopy with two ensembles should be fairly straightforward to implement (Appendix~\ref{Appendix:HigherQualityLO}), offering roughly a factor of $\sqrt{2}$ reduction in instability.
+However, given the resulting higher duty-cycle ($>50\%$), more of the frequency drift of the local oscillator will take place during the Ramsey interrogation time rather than during the dead time, so the four-ensemble phase estimation scheme employed here would likely be insufficient.
 We anticipate that 6 ensembles split into three quadrature Ramsey pairs, with one pair interrogated for $2T$ in parallel to two pairs each interrogated back-to-back for $T$, would be sufficient to achieve a comparable enhancement of roughly a factor of 4 in coherent interrogation time and a factor of 2 reduction in instability.
 However, this would require the use of an additional hyperfine clock transition or an alternative mechanism for achieving independent control over three ensemble pairs.